Tariqkharsa/Final_Team_12_Museum/README.md

 1) sign up to Heroku
 2) Use Heroku and link it to GitHub or, use Heroku git and link it to a local directory

-  The files are divided into folders like reports, employees, etc. Under each folder, there is the php code that runs the database's entities.
+  The files are divided into folders like reports, employees, etc. Under each folder, there is the php code that runs the database's queries regarding that specific entity.
+At the start of each file, there is the connection section that connects the backend php to the MySql database hosted on AWS.
 There is also a vendor folder that is used to setup the php mailer for sending emails through amazonses.
 Different html/css files were used for different categorical pages.